 Susanna was born in Hong Kong but her family immigrated to Canada when she was 6 months old.
 She grew up in Calgary and was drawn to the West Coast and so attended UBC and completed a BSc majoring in Marine Biology and minoring in Psychology.
 After completing that degree she returned to Calgary and decided to go into the education field.
 Susanna completed the Education program at UofC and started working at a Charter school.
 She worked there from 2001 to 2011 with two breaks for maternity leaves (her two boys).
 Her love of the ocean and the outdoors has brought her and her family to the coast in 2011.
 She enjoys playing soccer, hiking, and SCUBA diving.
 Susanna could spend hours mucking about in the tide pools and the intertidal zone, or even just looking out her office window at the seals sunbathing on the docks.

 M.A.
-(Cambridge University, U.K.) Director of Academics, Chemistry, Biology, Rugby
+(Cambridge University, U.K.) Director of Academics, Chemistry, Biology, BEAT supervisor

 Raised in the industrial heartland of northwest England, David McCarthy took the road from Wigan Pier to Cambridge University where he studied biochemistry and applied biology.
 After teaching for seven years in his hometown, he and his Vancouver-born wife, Lisa, transplanted themselves to Brentwood in 1987.
-There, he coached rugby, taught biology and chemistry, and was a houseparent to the boys of Ellis House.
-A year's sabbatical in 2005 gave him strength for the position Director of Academic Studies a role which he held until 2015.
-He then moved into the newly created role of Director of Learning.
-In the meagerness of his spare time, Mr. McCarthy runs, bikes, and boats away from the campus; he is invariably drawn back by its peerless charm.
-Mr. and Mrs. McCarthy have two children and some grandchildren as well!
+There, he coached rugby, taught biology and chemistry, and was a houseparent to the boys of Ellis House for the next 17 years.
+A year's sabbatical in 2005 gave him strength for the position of Director of Academics, a role which he held until 2015.
+He then moved into the newly created role of Director of Learning until July 2020.
+He continues to teach (AP) Biology and (AP) Environmental Science as a member of the science department and in his part-time teaching role now has more time for grandchildren and gardening.

 B.Sc.
 (University of Victoria) Privett Houseparent, Science, Teacher Liaision – Technology